Ashu29/Git-Rampup/README.md

 # Ng-Rampup
-Small authentication app on angular and django
+Small authentication app on angular and django.